Elsie Reford: Biography

 Born January 22, 1872 at Perth, Ontario, Elsie Reford was the eldest of three children born to Robert Meighen and Elsie Stephen.
-Coming from modest backgrounds themselves, Elsie’s parents ensured that their children received a good education.
+Coming from modest backgrounds themselves, Reford’s parents ensured that their children received a good education.
 After being educated in Montreal, she was sent to finishing school in Dresden and Paris, returning to Montreal fluent in both German and French, and ready to take her place in society.

 She married Robert Wilson Reford on June 12, 1894.
 She gave birth to two sons, Bruce in 1895 and Eric in 1900.
 Robert and Elsie Reford were, by many accounts, an ideal couple.
 In 1902, they built a house on Drummond Street in Montreal.
-They both loved the outdoors and they spend several weeks a year in a log cabin they built at Lac Caribou, south of Rimouski.
+They both loved the outdoors and they spent several weeks a year in a log cabin they built at Lac Caribou, south of Rimouski.
 In the autumn they hunted for caribou, deer, and ducks, and returned in winter to ski and snowshoe.
-Elsie Reford also liked to ride.
-She had learned as a girl and spent many hours riding on the slopes of Mount Royal.
+She also liked to ride: she had learned as a girl and spent many hours riding on the slopes of Mount Royal.
 She was also an excellent salmon fisher.

 In her day, she was known for her civic, social, and political activism.
-She was engaged in philanthropic activities, particularly for the Montreal Maternity Hospital and she was also the moving force behind the creation of the Women’s Canadian Club of Montreal, the first women club in Canada.
+She was engaged in philanthropic activities, particularly for the Montreal Maternity Hospital and she was also the moving force behind the creation of the Women’s Canadian Club of Montreal, the first women's club in Canada.
 She believed it important that the women become involved in debates over the great issues of the day, "something beyond the local gossip of the hour".
 Her acquaintance with Lord Grey, the Governor-General of Canada from 1904 to 1911, led to her involvement in organizing, in 1908, Quebec City’s tercentennial celebrations.
-The event was one of many to which she devoted herself in building bridges with French-Canadian community.
+The event was one of many to which she devoted herself in building bridges with the French-Canadian community.

 During the First World War, she joined her two sons in England and did volunteer work at the War Office, translating documents from German into English.
 After the war, she was active in the Victorian Order of Nurses, the Montreal Council of Social Agencies, and the National Association of Conservative Women.